nsaky/Meheng/README.md

 ### 🚀 Powerful Task Automation

-* **Messaging:** Send WhatsApp messages to your contacts with simple voice commands, keeping you connected hands-free.
 * **Web & Media:** Effortlessly open websites, play music, and find videos on platforms like YouTube, giving you complete control over your media experience.
-* **Real-time Information:** Get instant weather updates for your current location and find nearby places like restaurants, hospitals, or gas stations using real-time APIs.
+* **Real-time Information:** Get instant weather updates for your current location and find nearby places like restaurants, hospitals, or gas stations using real-time data.
 * **News & Information:** Stay informed with the latest news headlines and summaries from various sources.

 ### 🔒 Secure & Responsible

-* **User & Admin Management:** Meheng includes a robust system for secure login and profile management for both users and administrators.
+* **User & Admin Management:** Meheng includes a robust system, made from scratch, for secure login and profile management for both users and administrators.
 * **Advanced Chat Logging:** All user queries and Meheng's responses are securely stored in a MySQL database.
 This chat history is viewable by both the user and the administrator, ensuring transparency and accountability.
 * **Content Moderation:** The system automatically detects and flags objectionable or unsafe queries (e.g., related to violence, self-harm, or suicide) to ensure a safe and responsible user environment.
 Admins can review and manage these flagged interactions.
 * **IP Tracking:** All user interactions are logged with their respective IP addresses, which helps with security and accountability.